molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

 # Install OpenMM in an HPC environment.

 Working with an HPC requires a basic knowledge of the Linux operating system.
 If you have never used Linux before, this will be rich learning experience.
 Still, it is worth the trouble, because in a computational  research lab, any serious simulation is performed on an HPC.
-Calculations on your laptop or on Google Colab are only useful for teaching, preparing simulations or initial prototyping.
+Calculations on your laptop are only useful for teaching, preparing simulations or initial prototyping.

 1. Windows users that have not used Secure Shell (SSH) before, should first install a Secure Shell client.
 This is only needed on Windows, since MacOS and Linux come with a built-in `ssh` program.
 Th recommend SSH client for Windows is MobaXTerm (free version), which can be found here: https://mobaxterm.mobatek.net/